solarisanerd/Cipher/README.md

 [send to other clients] --> they decrypt it
 ```

-## Setup
+## setup

-1. Install Python
+1. install python
-2. Run the program and it'll auto install the packages (cryptography, colorist), or if you're cool just do `pip install cryptography colorist`
+2. run the program and itll auto install the packages (cryptography, colorist), or if youre cool just do `pip install cryptography colorist`
-3. That's it lol
+3. thats it lol

-## How to use
+## how to use

-### Hosting a server
+### hosting a server

-Just run `python cipher.py` and pick "Host cipher server"
+just run `python cipher.py` and pick "Host cipher server"

-You got 2 options:
+you got 2 options:
-- **Local hosting** - only works on same wifi/network
+- **local hosting** - only works on same wifi/network
-- **Host with bore** - uses bore tunnel so anyone on the internet can connect
+- **host with bore** - uses bore tunnel so anyone on the internet can connect
-  - You need bore for this: https://github.com/ekzhang/bore/releases
+  - you need bore for this: https://github.com/ekzhang/bore/releases
-  - Just drop bore.exe in the same folder as cipher.py
+  - just drop bore.exe in the same folder as cipher.py

-When you host with bore it'll give you a url like `bore.pub:12345` - send that to your friends
+when you host with bore itll give you a url like `bore.pub:12345` - send that to your friends

-### Connecting to a server
+### connecting to a server

-1. Pick "Connect to server"
+1. pick "Connect to server"
-2. Enter the IP/URL
+2. enter the ip/url
-   - If local: use the host's local IP
+   - if local: use the hosts local ip
-   - If bore: use the bore.pub url they gave you
+   - if bore: use the bore.pub url they gave you
-3. Enter the port (default is 8052)
+3. enter the port (default is 8052)
-4. Pick a username
+4. pick a username
-5. Start chatting
+5. start chatting

-### Commands
+### commands

 ```
-/quit          - disconnect (use this don't just close the window) /users         - see who's online
+/quit          - disconnect (use this dont just close the window) /users         - see whos online
-/whisper       - DM someone (/whisper username message) /clear         - clear your screen
+/whisper       - dm someone (/whisper username message) /clear         - clear your screen
 /help          - shows commands
 ```

-## Network diagram
+## network diagram

 ```
                       INTERNET